-In a), you reach 990,000 people who aren’t reacting favourably to your message.
-In b), you reach 90,000 people who aren’t reacting favourably to your message.
+In a), you reach 990,000 people who aren’t reacting favorably to your message.
+In b), you reach 90,000 people who aren’t reacting favorably to your message.
 That’s “better”, but still, 90,000 is a lot of people whose attention you evidently wasted.
 And the scariest part is that I’ve never heard anyone in marketing ever mentioning these people.
 If nothing else, it’s an epic waste of valuable attention!

 At least in c) no valuable customer attention goes wasted.
 And, as it turns out, c) is far superior from a strictly mathematical perspective as well:

 The first month, 1 customer attract 1 other customer.
 The second month, 2 customers attract 2 other customers.
 And so on.
 In theory, after 64 months, there will be more customers than there are stars in our galaxy2.
 Not too bad considering you only paid to acquire the first customer3.

 We’ve all seen things go viral.